 - Take the necessary steps to avoid burnout and overwhelm.

-- Meet a small a small group of mamas who will be returning to work in the late summer/fall.
+- Meet a small a small group of mamas who will be returning to work during a similar time frame.
 Together, you will navigate this tricky transition.

 - Actively involve your partner or support person in the back to work process so you have a teammate.

 If you are a breastfeeding mama (whatever that looks like for you– hybrid feeding, exclusively pumping, directly nursing) and you are returning to work at all (part-time, full-time, working from home or out of the home), I made this program for you.

 Listen, you can get all the information you need from the online Working Pumping Mamas (WPM) program.
 It is really affordable at $39.
 You can take it anytime, anywhere.